 The treasury of the English government is an example of an exchequer.

-- Alteration of Middle English escheker, from Old French eschequier, counting table, chessboard from eschec check check
+- Alteration of Middle English escheker from Old French eschequier counting table, chessboard from eschec check check

 - From Anglo-Norman escheker (“chessboard”); from Medieval Latin scaccarium.
 This is because the cloth on which the exchequer counted money resembled a chessboard.